jinyaoMa/my-app/README.md

 > Run command `pnpm install` at project root directory to setup.

 > Want to update dependencies?
 Run command `pnpm update:dependencies` at project root directory to setup.
+Also may need to manually edit `peerDependencies` in all `package.json` files inside `frontend/packages` folder and its sub folders.

 ## NPM Scripts